mohamad7islam/finalProject/README.md

 # Funtastic 4 🔴🔵
 ## About 📝
-Funtastic 4 is 1v1 local  connect four game made in Swift using SwiftUI with some new features , the goal for each player is to make 4 chips align in vertically horizontally or diagonally.
+Funtastic 4 is 1v1 local  connect four game made in Swift using SwiftUI with some new features , the goal for each player is to make 4 chips align vertically ,horizontally or diagonally.

 ## Views 🌄
-the game has four main Views :
+The game has four main Views :
-- Main(home)View : Contains links to other views
+- Main(home)View : Contains links to other views.
-- Records View : Contains list with records of older games
+- Records View : Contains list with records of older games.
-- Player names view : a View that allows players to enter their names before the start of the game
+- Player names View : a View that allows players to enter their names before the start of the game.
-- Game view : where platers can play the game
+- Game View : where platers can play the game.

 ## Screenshots 📸